kalekdev/uni/semester-1/nus-1/notes.typ

 Another advantage of the air gap is that it allows precise adjustments to the inductance value during the manufacturing process.

-However, it does significantly reduce the inductance and more windings are needed to compensate for this loss.
-A balance between maximum induced flux and amount of wire needed must be considered.
+However, it does significantly increase the reluctance and therefore reduce the inductance - more windings are needed to compensate for this loss.

 ==== A-value
 Ferromagnetic cores are sometimes assigned a value by manufacturers, so customers can wrap as many turns of wire as needed and for a target inductance: